 During test administration, it is recommended that student scores or responses be documented on the MTAS Data Collection Form.
 For each reading passage you must also indicate how the student accessed the reading passage.
-This Data Collection Form is available in Appendix B of this manual and is posted on PearsonAccess Next (http://minnesota.pearsonaccessnext.com) under Resources & Training > User Guides.
-New for 2022-23: The Data Collection Form is now perforated in the printed Task Administration Manuals for ease of use during administration.
+This Data Collection Form is available in Appendix B of this manual and is posted on PearsonAccess Next under Resources & Training > User Guides.
+The Data Collection Form is perforated in the printed Task Administration Manuals for ease of use during administration.
 Since this form contains private student data, it must be kept in a secure location.
+New for 2023-24: Signature lines have been added to the form for the Test Administrator (to sign once test administration is complete) and for the person entering data (to sign once data entry is complete).
 Refer to Data Entry in PearsonAccess Next for more information on keeping this form on file following administration.